STS-125: IMAX movie

 At the end of September 2007, Warner Bros.
 Pictures and IMAX Corporation announced that in cooperation with NASA, an IMAX 3D camera would travel to the Hubble telescope in the payload bay of Atlantis for production of a new film that will chronicle the story of the Hubble telescope.
 An IMAX camera was also stationed at the LC-39 Press Site for the launch.
 IMAX has made a number of movies centered around space, including Destiny in Space, The Dream Is Alive, Mission to Mir, Blue Planet, Magnificent Desolation: Walking on the Moon 3D, and Space Station 3D, made in 2001 on the first trip of IMAX to the ISS.
 The movie was released in March 2010, with the name IMAX: Hubble 3D.

 Media

 Astronaut Michael J. Massimino used Twitter to document the training and preparations for the mission.
 He mentioned that he would like to try sending Twitter updates from space during his off-duty time.

 Massimino's first update read, "From orbit: Launch was awesome!!
 I am feeling great, working hard, & enjoying the magnificent views, the adventure of a lifetime has begun!".
+Massimino was the first person to use Twitter in space.